-Type: End User Services

-©2016 Technology Business Management Council.
-All Rights Reserved.
-Client Computing Bring Your Own Device A set of services that enable users to bring in their own personal computing devices (laptop, tablet, smartphone) and connect to the company's corporate network to access business applications, information and other technology resources.
-Computers A selection of personal computers, workstations, laptop or tablet configurations.
+Category Name Description Type: End User Services Client Computing Bring Your Own Device A set of services that enable users to bring in their own personal computing devices (laptop, tablet, smartphone) and connect to the organization's corporate network in accordance with the organization's security and other standards.
+Standard support may include connectivity to access business applications, information and other technology resources; as well as other security, back-up, updates and patches, remote access and centralized service desk.
+Computer A selection of IT-provided computers, workstations, laptop or tablet configurations.
 Each type may be ordered with additional memory and storage.
 Standard corporate image will be loaded on each device.
 Requestor may order optional software through the Productivity services.
 Includes network and remote network access.
-Standard support package including security, back-up, antivirus, updates and patches, remote access, centralized help desk.
-Mobile A selection of smartphone configurations.
+Standard support package including security, back-up, antivirus, updates and patches, remote access, centralized service desk.
+Mobile A selection of IT-provided smartphone configurations.
 Includes network access.
-Standard support package including security, encryption, back-up, updates and patches, remote access and centralized help desk.
+Standard support package including security, encryption, back-up, updates and patches, remote access and centralized service desk.
 Virtual Client The virtualization of desktop and application software enables PC and tablet functionality to be separate from the physical device used to access those functions - whether a fixed or mobile workspace environment.
 Virtual Workspaces may have different, pre-configured packages of software application and enable access from multiple devices.
 Advanced desktop management provides higher levels of flexibility, security, backup and disaster recover capabilities.
 Communication & Collaboration Collaboration A selection of collaborative software offerings that enable people to work together to achieve common goals across locations and time zones.
 Enables the sharing of documents and deliverables across distributed users.
-Communication Communication represents a broad set of integrated or individual services that enable users to communicate with other users, partners or customers.
-This communication may occur via electronic mail, calendaring, messaging, social communities, audio conferencing, video conferencing and voice calls.
-More robust, unified messaging service offerings provide file transfer, file sync and share, embedded images, clickable hyperlinks, Voice over IP (VoIP) and video chat.